Creating and Running a VitePress Project with ServBay

 servbay-vitepress-app

-directory, install VitePress as a dev dependency and run the initialization command using npm or yarn.bashnpm add -D vitepress npx vitepress init
+directory, use npm or yarn to install VitePress as a dev dependency, then run the initialization command.bashnpm add -D vitepress npx vitepress init

 1